-Join Ben Long for an in-depth discussion in this video Formatting the media card, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Formatting the media card, part of Nikon D5100 Essential Training.

 Most media cards come from the factory already formatted, but it's still a good…idea to format a new card with your specific camera.…More importantly though, you'll use your camera's Format Media Card command…anytime that you want to erase your card.…So after you've pulled images into your computer, you'll need to put the card…back into your camera and format it.…It's very important that you choose Format Memory Card to do this rather than…using the Camera's Delete function.…Repeated use of delete can leave your card unreliable and result in you being…unable to get images off of it.…